 svg

-The difference in performance in remarkable.
+The difference in performance is remarkable.
 The quick function is pretty much flat and just a slight increase towards the large sizes in this log-log plot, whereas the slow version is always increasing.
-When we model the slow implementation performance as a power law we find that it is not quite quadratic, but more importantly, we can see that the faster method is pretty much constant, so a much scalable solution.
+When we model the slow implementation performance as a power law, we find that it is not quite quadratic, but more importantly, we can see that the faster method is pretty much constant, so it is a much scalable solution.

 using GLM